Winter caravan and lodge sites: get away all year round

 We're big proponents of hassle-free hols here at Pitchup.com, which is why we're fans of static caravans, where everything you need is already under your nose and it's like a caravan elf has been there to make up the beds and get everything sparkling clean.
 Most static caravans come with two or three bedrooms and sleep up to six or eight, and will be fully insulated and double-glazed.

 Filter our open all year caravan sites to tailor-make your winter hol any way you like - by group, such as family-friendly parks, by rules, such as campfires allowed, by utilities and amenities like charging or disabled facilities, by leisure on site and nearby and loads more.
-Mix them up however you like - Quantock Orchard Caravan Park in Somerset, for example, filters by caravans for hire, open all year, family-friendly, allows dogs, has a launderette and has cycle hire on site.
-Simples!
-Two to four-berth caravans start from £35 a night.
+Mix them up however you like - Quantock Orchard Caravan Park in Somerset, for example, filters by caravans for hire, open all year, family-friendly, allows dogs, launderette and has cycle hire on site.
+Simples.
+The caravans at Quantock are discounted until 27 February 2015, starting from £59.50 a night.

 We can't promise a state-of-the-art kitchen and a sparkingly clean bath in touring caravans, because, well, that's down to you.
 But we can promise plenty of open-all-year touring caravan sites to browse through, most with electric hook-up and additional facilities like wifi or with a restaurant/café on site.
-One of our many swish sites in this category is Woodview Campsite in Cornwall, with dogs welcome, campfires allowed and an indoor play area for the kids - pitches with optional electric start from £10.
-Cleverly, the Woodview lot also have a two-bedroom caravan for hire over winter and into next spring, from £40 a night for up to four people.
+One of our many swish sites in this category is Woodview Campsite in Cornwall, with dogs welcome, campfires allowed and an indoor play area for the kids.
+Two-bedroom caravans and holiday homes for hire over winter and into spring start from £30 a night, for a minimum three-night stay.

 Get glamping in a warm waterproof camping pod, an affordable way to have a break and again often available all year round.
 Like our tourer and static caravan parks, our camping pod sites can be filtered according to area, price, user review, leisure on site or nearby and a host of other options.
 Most pods can sleep up to four and many come with outdoor decking and firepits.
-Check out the two-bedroom lodge at Braidhaugh Holiday Park in Perthshire for example, with two bathrooms, TV and outside decking area; they're £420 for a week for up to four people, with camping pods also available from £37.
+Check out the heated camping pods with TV at Braidhaugh Holiday Park in Perthshire for example, from £39 available from 2 November.
 Or book one of the Mega Pods at the top-rated Lee Wick Farm Cottages and Camping in Essex, which come with DAB radio, i-Pod dock and their own kitchen.
-Pods start from £45.
+Pods start from £50.

 No shivering in a draughty structure wondering where the sheep are with twenty-first century shepherd's huts, which, like our pods and lodges come insulated, heated and with all mod cons.
-The bothy shepherd's hut at Teifi Meadows in Ceredigion (from £60) comes with linen, gas barbecue and complimentary breakfast hamper with home-produced bacon, sausages and free range eggs; the ones at Dartmoor Shepherds Huts in Devon have a double bed and firepit for campfires, from £59, and PoSHHuts in Northumberland offers a fine dining personal chef service, pamper service and fresh bread delivered to your door.
-Huts start from £75.
+The bothy shepherd's hut at Teifi Meadows in Ceredigion (from £65) comes with linen, gas barbecue and complimentary breakfast hamper with home-produced bacon, sausages and free-range eggs; in East Sussex, the new in 2014 shepherd's huts at Wimbles Farm come with kitchenettes and welcome packs, and start from £180 for three weekend nights.

 More tips for winter caravanning and lodging: